 Cambria Cogeneration Company

 This 85 megawatt cogeneration station is located in the bituminous coal mining region of western Pennsylvania.
 The plant burns bituminous coal refuse to generate electricity.
 It also supplies steam to a nearby nursing home.
 The plant began operating in 1991.

 This plant began operations in March 1995.
 It is located in the bituminous coal mining region of western Pennsylvania.
 The plant is equipped with a single, large circulating fluidized bed boiler capable of producing 105 megawatts of electricity.
 As a small power producer, the plant does not furnish steam for other industries.

 Ebensburg Power Company

 This 50 megawatt cogeneration station is located in the bituminous coal mining region of western Pennsylvania.
 It utilizes a circulating fluidized bed boiler to combust bituminous coal refuse.
-Steam from the plant is used to heat a nearby state center.
+The plant began commercial operation in May 1991.